Species Specific Cages

 Split view showing two bird perch setups: varied heights and clear paths on one side, blocked cramped perches on the oth

 A well-set-up cage has perches at two or three distinct heights, uses at least two different diameters, and keeps clear flight or hop paths between them.
 The bird can move from a low perch to a high perch without bumping into walls, feeders, or toys.
 The highest perch is the sleeping spot, and it sits well away from the top of the cage so the bird doesn't feel crammed against the ceiling.
-Food and water bowls are never directly below any perch.
-The bird's tail has clearance from the side bars when it's perched normally.
-Foot health is the real test: if you flip your bird gently and check the pads on the underside of its feet regularly, there should be no redness, sores, or flat worn patches.
-That's what you're aiming for.

 Think of the perch layout as a mini climbing route.
 The bird should be able to step or hop between perches without a big jump that risks a fall, but perches shouldn't be so close together that they crowd the space or make it hard to flap.
 If you're setting up a cage for a parakeet, budgie, conure, or similar small-to-medium bird, two to four perches is usually the right number for a standard cage.
 More perches in a tight space just create clutter and make cleaning harder.